microsoft/playwright/docs/src/test-configuration-js.md

 - `'retain-on-failure'` - Record trace for each test, but remove it from successful test runs.
 - `'on-first-retry'` - Record trace only when retrying a test for the first time.

 Trace files will appear in the test output directory, typically `test-results`.
-See [`property: TestOptions.trace`] for advanced video configuration.
+See [`property: TestOptions.trace`] for advanced configuration.

 ```js tab=js-js
 // @ts-check